oblac/jodd-site/beta.md

 ## Release v3.6.1

 Bug fixes.
+Minor changes.
 We promise we gonna release more often.

+CHANGED
+: **[mail]** Multiple addresses now should be added by repeated call to address-related methods.

+CHANGED
+: **[mail]** Email address-related methods now accept two arguments: for personal name and for email address.
+Moreover, they accept `EmailAddress` and `InternetAddress`.

 NEW
 :  **[madvoc]** When `@RestAction` value starts with macro, add action